-You may have noticed, I always headline my close as “Conclusion”.
-I always pose a question as the final interaction.
-And I always end with a positive outlook.
+You may have noticed, I always headline my close as “Conclusion” plus the target keyword.
+I always pose a question as the final interaction, and I always end with a positive outlook.

 While there are no rules, there are some tips and tricks for closing effectively:

 Tip #1: Emphasise the main message.
 You don’t want your blog post to be linear or incomplete.
 Did you lead with a mini story about Mark?
 Make sure Mark shows up in your closing.
 Did you lean on a particular emotion in your opening?
 Call that emotion to action in your close.

 Tip #2: Give readers a reason to act with urgency.
 What’s the big benefit?
 What’s the ultimate promise?
 Remind them so they’ll be inclined to act on your solutions.

 Tip #3: Positivity and optimism will trump fear any day.
 Be inspiring.
 Be motivational.
 Be a cheerleader.

-Tip #4 – End with a conversation activator.
+Tip #4: End with a conversation starter.
 Asking a question at the end gives readers a nudge to engage and comment on your post.